 Dis/ability Solidarity Wing (NEW)

-Dis/ability Solidatiry Wing aims to create and foster a space to foster conversations surrounding (dis)ability as identity, intersectionality (of race, class, gender, sexuality), and mutual aid both on and off campus.
+Dis/ability Solidarity Wing aims to create a space that foster conversations surrounding (dis)ability as identity, intersectionality (of race, class, gender, sexuality), and mutual aid both on and off campus.

 Themes Available to First-Year Students Only

 Community Service Wing

 The purpose of the Community Service Wing (CSW) at Oberlin College is to connect students through their common interest in social justice issues.
 The Community Service Wing provides residents an opportunity to engage with the Bonner Center for Service & Learning to influence change throughout the community, and reflect upon the global and local consequences of their actions.
 Through active participation in community service and reflection residents will develop an understanding of their ability to impact change in the world.

 CSW residents are asked to assist and or attend events that provide additional opportunities for civic engagement on Oberlin College’s campus including (but not limited to): Bonner Center for Service Learning Open House, Fall Connections Fair, & Day of Service.

 Eco-social context tour, bulletin board about Lorain County statistics, orientation including discussion of social justice by the Resident Assistant (RA) of the floor, wing participation in group service and reflection two times per semester.